Academic writing

 In this open course you will learn more about academic writing, the writing process and feedback. - Writing Guide

-Provides concrete advice on the writing process and how to express yourself.
+Provides concrete advice on the writing process, how to express yourself and how to use AI tools to support your writing.
 By libraries and writing workshops at four Swedish universities. - Academic writing

 Learn more about general requirements for academic writing.
 By Karolinska Institutet. - Films on academic writing